skailasa/msc-thesis/plan.md

 #### Other tasks

 - Build a cursory understanding of analysis of KIFMM from Ying to demonstrate that the computational complexity is the same as analytic FMM.

+    - They don't derive rigorous error bounds show that it's comparable to afmm empiriclly
+    - they confirm O(N) by inspection.
+But similarity is expected from the form of the algorithm.
+Though, they notice that it's slightly off ~1.5x slower.
+They have some justifications for this.

 - Find justification for ill-conditioning of this integral equation formulation

     - from that Cambridge integral equation textbook ...
 The Numerical Solution of Integral Equations of the Second Kind

 ### Motivation